 If a new position opens up, consider motivating your team with a promotion.
 Salespeople typically thrive off competition, especially if something as big as a promotion is available.
 So, let your team know that the contest winner might be the next boss.

 Pro tip: Consider being transparent about salary increases and title changes before awarding the promotion so everyone can manage their expectations.

 Provide your sales contest winner with a variety of prizes to choose from, whether listed here or not.
 This keeps your entire sales team interested and engaged in your contest and working toward the prize regardless of their interests.

 Pro tip: Similar to a complimentary meal prize, you will want to set a limit for the cost of a winner’s choice prize.

 In the past three decades, I’ve learned a great deal about effective sales contests (often by making mistakes).
 Here are six of my biggest takeaways.

 Your salespeople shouldn’t have any trouble understanding the rules of your contest.
 When it’s hard to understand how to win — or who’s currently in first place — their enthusiasm about participating takes a hit.

 What does a simple contest sound like?
 You could reward every salesperson who meets a certain target for meetings set or give prizes to the five reps who increase their calls-to-demo rate by the highest percentage.

 Aim for a contest you can explain in two sentences or less.
 And if you’re still unsure if it’s confusing, ask one of the senior salespeople on your team for their feedback.
 (As an added benefit, they might spot loopholes or problematic rules you’ve missed.)

-Along similar lines, only hold one contest at a single time.
+Pro tip: Be sure to hold only one contest at a time.
 This guarantees you won’t distract your team from the behavior or outcome you’re trying to promote.